 Highlights: Cute, Sweet, Delightful

-Another dog with a long heritage, Shih Tzus are 9-10.5 inches and weigh 9-16 pounds.
-Their magnificent coats are their defining feature.
+Another small dog breed with a long heritage, Shih Tzus are 9-10.5 inches tall and weigh 9-16 pounds.
+Their marvelous coats are their defining feature.
+Often long and silky, the coat of the Shih Tzu can be a pain to deal with.
+Daily grooming is essential.

 56. Silky Terrier

-Silky Terriers are 9-10 inches tall and barely manage a meager 10 pounds at most.
+Silky Terriers stand about 9-10 inches tall and barely manage a meager 10 pounds at most.
 Contrary to belief, they originate from Australia.
+Some call them the “Australian Yorkie.”
+But that’s kind of accurate, as they’re related to the Yorkie and Australian Terrier.

 57. Smooth Fox Terrier